protocol/grants/nextstep.md

 * Q: Should I send the payment information and W8/9 forms to you over email?
   * A: No. We will reply with a form where you can submit that information

+* Q: Which Filecoin wallet should I use?
+  * A: Any valid Filecoin address can be used.
+You can read more about Filecoin wallets [in the documentation](https://docs.filecoin.io/reference/#wallets).
+We are not responsible for any use of the FIL once the deposit has been made to the wallet address you provide to us.

+* Q: When is the Filecoin payment made, at what price, and will I be notified?
+  * A: Protocol Labs processes Filecoin payments twice monthly, and there is a validation period for transactions, so typically you will not have to wait longer than three weeks once your PR has been merged.
+The Filecoin price at the end of the prior day is used to determine the amount, however this may vary based on market conditions.
+You will receive an email notifying you that your deposit has been made.

 * Q: Can we have more than five people on our team?
   * A: Yes!
 However, the maximum grant distribution is $2k of FIL per person, for up to five people.
 After disbursement, the individual is full control of the funds and can do what they like with them.